coracle-social/coracle/README.md

 Bugs

+- [ ] Add setting to disable previews
 - [ ] Completely redo notes fetching, it's buggy as heck
 - [ ] Add alerts for replies to posts the user liked
 - [ ] Support bech32 keys/add guide on how to convert